Hablamos Español Insurance Companies We Work With

 What we see most often

-Leased owner-operators assume the carrier's policy covers them all the time.
-It generally only covers them under dispatch.
+Leased owner-operators often assume the motor carrier's policy covers them all the time.
+It generally covers them only while they are under dispatch, hauling the carrier's load.
 The gap between dispatch and personal use is where bobtail and non-trucking liability matter.

 A real example

+Consider a composite, generalized example.
 A leased owner-operator had an accident driving home from the terminal, not under dispatch.
-The carrier's policy did not respond.
-Non-trucking liability would have.
+The carrier's policy did not respond, because he was not working for the carrier at the time.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.